 Q: When purchasing automobile insurance what should I consider?

-A: There are several things you should consider when purchasing automobile insurance that your Nicholas / Tobin adviser will help you with.
+A: There are several things you should consider when purchasing automobile insurance that your Nicholas / Tobin advisor will help you with.
 Here are a few:

-- Purchase the amount of liability coverage which makes sense for you
+- Purchase the amount of liability coverage which makes sense for your

-- Select the optional coverages you want such as rental car coverage
+- Select the optional coverage you want such as rental car coverage

 - Decide which company to purchase insurance from